Select a link below to skip to each section

 Fully confirmed in the correct year under an associations member tab.

-Properly rostered to a team created in an association.
+Properly rostered to a team created in an approved organization.

 Purpose of Registration: